Herons in Action

 Night Herons - On a Sunday evening, we missed a 3-hour ballroom dancing exercise due to scheduling conflict

-in dancing place.
-Disappointed and on the way home, we did some hiking in the Davidsons Mill Pond County
+in Happy Dance Club.
+Disappointed and on the way home, we did some hiking in the Davidson's Mill Pond

-Park in New Jersey as a substitute exercise and for bird watching.
-We hiked until it got very dark and were
+County Park in New Jersey as a substitute exercise and for bird watching.
+We hiked until it got very dark and

-surprised to see a big bird, probably night heron, flew in and landed near the Davidsons Mill Pond to catch
+were surprised to see a big bird, probably night heron, flew in and landed near the smaller pond in Davidsons

 Map: Click here to see Google Map showing location of Davidsons Mill Pond county Park